History of Korea: Later Three Kingdoms

 The Later Three Kingdoms period (892–936) consisted of Unified Silla and the revival of Baekje and Goguryeo, known historiographically as "Later Baekje" and "Later Goguryeo".
 During the late 9th century, as Silla declined in power and exorbitant taxes were imposed on the people, rebellions erupted nationwide and powerful regional lords rose up against the waning kingdom.

-Later Baekje was founded by the general Gyeon Hwon in 892, and its capital was established in Wansanju (modern Jeonju).
+Later Baekje was founded by the general Kyŏn Hwŏn in 892, and its capital was established in Wansanju (modern Jeonju).
 The kingdom was based in the southwestern regions in the former territories of Baekje.
 In 927, Later Baekje attacked Gyeongju, the capital of Unified Silla, and placed a puppet on the throne.
-Eventually, Gyeon Hwon was ousted by his sons due to a succession dispute and escaped to Goryeo, where he served as a general in the conquest of the kingdom he personally founded.
+Eventually, Kyŏn Hwŏn was ousted by his sons due to a succession dispute and escaped to Goryeo, where he served as a general in the conquest of the kingdom he personally founded.

-Later Goguryeo was founded by the Buddhist monk Gung Ye in 901, and its original capital was established in Songak (modern Kaesong).
+Later Goguryeo was founded by the Buddhist monk Kung Ye in 901, and its original capital was established in Songak (modern Kaesong).
 The kingdom was based in the northern regions, which were the strongholds of Goguryeo refugees.
 Later Goguryeo's name was changed to Majin in 904, and Taebong in 911.
-In 918, Wang Geon, a prominent general of Goguryeo descent, deposed the increasingly despotic and paranoid Gung Ye, and established Goryeo.
+In 918, Wang Kŏn, a prominent general of Goguryeo descent, deposed the increasingly despotic and paranoid Kung Ye, and established Goryeo.
 By 936, Goryeo conquered its rivals and achieved the unification of the Later Three Kingdoms.

 Goryeo dynasty

-Goryeo was founded by Wang Geon in 918 and became the ruling dynasty of Korea by 936.
-It was named "Goryeo" because Wang Geon, a descendant of Goguryeo nobility, deemed the nation as the successor of Goguryeo.
-Wang Geon made his hometown Kaesong (in present-day North Korea) the capital.
+Goryeo was founded by Wang Kŏn in 918 and became the ruling dynasty of Korea by 936.
+It was named "Goryeo" because Wang Kŏn, who was of Goguryeo descent, deemed the nation as the successor of Goguryeo.
+Wang Kŏn made his hometown Kaesong (in present-day North Korea) the capital.
 The dynasty lasted until 1392, although the government was controlled by military regime leaders between 1170 and 1270.
 Goryeo (also spelled as Koryŏ) is the source of the English name "Korea".

 During this period, laws were codified and a civil service system was introduced.
 Buddhism flourished and spread throughout the peninsula.
 The development of celadon pottery flourished in the 12th and 13th centuries.
-The production of the Tripitaka Koreana onto 81,258 wooden printing blocks, and the invention of the metal movable type attest to Goryeo's cultural achievements.
+The production of the Tripitaka Koreana onto 81,258 wooden printing blocks, and use of metal movable type attest to Goryeo's cultural achievements.

-In 1018, the Liao dynasty, which was the most powerful empire of its time, invaded Goryeo but was defeated by General Gang Gam-chan at the Battle of Kuju to end the Goryeo–Khitan War.
+In 1018, the Liao dynasty, which was the most powerful empire of its time, invaded Goryeo but was defeated by General Kang Kam-ch'an at the Battle of Kuju to end the Goryeo–Khitan War.
 After defeating the Khitan Empire, Goryeo experienced a golden age that lasted a century, during which the Tripitaka Koreana was completed, and there were great developments in printing and publishing, promoting learning and dispersing knowledge on philosophy, literature, religion, and science; by 1100, there were 12 universities that produced famous scholars and scientists.